Software Safety vs. Security: What's the Difference?

 Coding standards, like MISRA, help ensure code architecture is rock solid at every stage of development.
 Secure code ensures crucial safety of software systems that people rely on every day.

-Ensure Software Safety and Software Security
+How to Enforce Software Safety and Security

-In the new guidelines, MISRA recommends using static code analysis tools to ensure the highest degree of compliance with their standards.
+MISRA recommends using static code analysis tools to ensure the highest degree of compliance with their standards.
 Compliance checking tools can flag everything from critical security loopholes to small deviations from best practice.
 Having one tool to check hundreds of different measures at once helps ensure you’re aware of each tiny misstep from the gold standard.

 At each stage of development, static testing tools allow developers to confidently incorporate critical security and safety requirements into their code.